schutera/DeepLearningLecture_Schutera/README.md

 Special Kudos go to ..

   ..
-Martin Lanz (RWU) for the anki flashcards on numerical computation.
+Martin Lanz (RWU), Himanshu Anjaparavanda Kalappa (RWU) for contributing a part of the anki flashcards.

   ..
 Frank Hafner (ZF) for hinting at great ressources and contributing with valuable ideas.